-St. Johns River to the Duval - St. Johns County Line, Duval County, V501-R80 dredging of the river entrance and from an offshore borrow area.
+This is a 10.1-mile segment of critically eroded beach from the southern jetty of the St. Johns River entrance southward to the Duval - St. Johns County line.
+The project history for this segment of shoreline is described in Table 3.
+The federally authorized Duval County Shore Protection Project (South Jetty-R31-R80) was initiated in 1977 and completed in 1980, using sand from maintenance dredging of the river entrance and from an offshore borrow area.
 Nourishments occurred in 1985, 1986, 1987, 1991, and 1995.
 In 2003, nourishment began using sand dredged from the river entrance.
 This work stopped after placement of about 120,000 cy, when it was determined the material contained excessive amounts of shell and clay and it was therefore deemed unsuitable for placement on the beach.
 The project was reinitiated and completed in 2005 using material from an offshore borrow area.
 Work included repair of 8,500 feet of dunes located between R43 and R80.
 In the 2011 nourishment, 689,015 cy of material was placed along Duval County's Atlantic shoreline.
 The project design consists of a beach berm at elevation +8 ft NAVD to protect the existing dune and upland development.
 The project is authorized until 2028.
 The next nourishment was planned for the fall of 2016 to place approximately 682,000 cy of material along most of Atlantic Beach, all of Neptune Beach, and all of Jacksonville Beach.
 There were construction delays due to Hurricane Matthew, and additional post-storm work was completed in May 2017 with placement of approximately 222,088 cy.
 An additional 192,851 cy of material was used for dune restoration.
 Due to Hurricane Irma, the next beach nourishment construction event was constructed in the winter of 2018/2019.
 The USACE beach nourishment event placed approximately 777,847 cy for the beach berm and 90,156 cy for the dune from an offshore borrow area.
+The next nourishment construction event is scheduled for spring 2024 to place approximately 1.1 million cy out on the beach berm and an additional 200,000 cy to be placed in the dune.
+Barring additional storm repairs, this will be the final periodic nourishment done under the existing federal authorization, which is to 2028.